Melton Mowbray Methodist Church

 www.picturesofengland.com

-We live in and around Melton Mowbray in the predominantly rural and
+We live in and around Melton Mowbray in the predominantly rural and agricultural north-east Leicestershire landscape of limestone wolds with woodland and fields dissected by small rivers and streams.

 Melton Mowbray Town Centre Melton Mowbray Street